 As I write this the numbers are coming in.
 I am still slowly letting myself accept that Biden won, that the toxin has been voted out.
 I can’t feel joy because it’s been too painful and revolting these last four years, so much that I had to bury my feelings, and now that he’s over I’m finally feeling them—Ow ow ow and fuck you very much, ow.

 Psychedelics have helped me navigate this intensified political landscape where everyone is now Che Guevara or Ayn Rand on their cell phones, scrolling while vexed.
 They are medicines of nuance and specificity.
 Psychedelics help me recognize the impostor, that which has been colonized, hijacked and manipulated, whether it be a person, a word, or an ideology.
 There’s one unforeseen side effect of seeing the situation psychedelically and it’s this: I see the humanity in Trump supporters whether I want to or not.
 They’re just wanting someone to tell them that they’re good.
 They know they’re not good.
 I know I’m not good, either.
-The mushrooms tell me it’s not the job of the government to fix your self-esteem.
+The shrooms tell me it’s not the job of the government to fix your self-esteem.

 I started engaging more in politics because of two things: psychedelics and my girlfriend.
 She’s on the spectrum like I am, and politics is one of her special interests.
 I kind of have to pay more attention now.